IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 have found this be portable across all systems tested.
 Have built on MacOS, Linux, various HPC centers and several implementations of MPI (OpenMPI, MVAPICH).

+For MPI, highly recommend to use CMake version 3.10 or greater since support was improved in that release.

 Many libraries have scripts supplied by CMake to determine what include paths and libraries need to be included for compilation using